HighDimensionalEconLab/transversality/README.md

 See more complete instructions below in the [detailed installation](#detailed-installation-instructions) section.

 ## Sequential Asset Pricing Model: Linear State-Space Model
-This variation of the model solves the LSS model for a `p(t)`.
-This `p : R \to R` can be evaluated between time-periods but probably shouldn't be.
+This solves for the price path $$p(t)$$

+The price path $$p : \mathbb{R} \rightarrow \mathbb{R}$$ can be evaluated at different time periods.

 See the file [asset_pricing_sequential_defaults.yaml](asset_pricing_sequential_defaults.yaml) for the default values.

 ### Jupyter Notebook for Exploration

-You can load the Jupyter notebook [asset_pricing_sequential.ipynb](demo_notebooks/asset_pricing_sequential_demo.ipynb) directly in VS Code or on the command line with `jupyter lab` run in the local directory.
+You can load the Jupyter notebook [asset_pricing_sequential.ipynb](demo_notebooks/asset_pricing_sequential_demo.ipynb) directly in VS Code or on the command line with `jupyter lab` or [Google Colab](https://colab.research.google.com/).
 This notebook provides a simple example of training the asset pricing sequential model and provides utilities to examine the output without using the command line commands.

+A note on `Google Colab`: This [link](https://bebi103a.github.io/lessons/02/git_with_colab.html) provides instructions on how to open the notebooks in Colab

 ### CLI Usage